Chalk spray paint gets a lot of credit when it comes to DIY projects (and rightly so!) — but how about fabric spray paint?

 For optimal results, ensure your fabric is lightweight; this isn’t the best product to spray onto thicker surfaces.
 Also, if you’re aiming for an evident transformation, remember that you should always spray on material that is lighter in color than your paint.

 For under $35 on Amazon, this is the perfect fabric spray paint set for anyone looking for quality products to kickstart their DIY upcycling projects.
 Blick also sells this product in packs of three as well as individually; click below to find out more!

 Best budget-friendly: Tulip Fabric Spray Party Pack

 Next up is another fabric spray paint set by Tulip, ideal if you’re discovering the potential of garment upcycling for the first time.

-Although only slightly cheaper than the previous Tulip product, this ~$24 pack on Amazon offers a little more variety with nine quality, matte paint colors.
+Although only slightly cheaper than the previous Tulip product, this pack costs under $25 on Amazon and offers a little more variety with nine quality matte paint colors.
 Bottles are, however, smaller in size.

 This pack is perfect for crafty get-togethers with friends or creating unique costumes for different occasions (Cosplay, anyone?).
 Since this is a more compact set with less paint, it’s ideal for smaller projects or to add colorful detail.